Before starting with the software, I have a mini update on the number of Godot games on itch. And it was all thanks to this tweet:

-I don't thing there's a single surprise on this list.
-Aseprite is only 20 dollars, and can be compiled for free, so free and cheap software are the kings.
+I don't think there's a single surprise on this list.
+Aseprite is only 20 dollars and can be compiled for free, so free and cheap software are the kings.

 I would have expected more Photoshop users simply because of the amount of people using that software in general, but considering the new developer focus of itch, I see why GIMP is doing so well.

-Blender not being on the top 10 would have been a surprise.
+Blender not being in the top 10 would have been a surprise.
 A top 5 is completely expected.

 What about growth?